guilhermedemouraa/Polygon-Offsetting-for-Geofencing/README.md

 - The script only works with 2D polygons.

 ## Examples
-The repository includes example Excel files that demonstrate the usage of the script.
+- The repository includes example [Excel files](https://github.com/guilhermedemouraa/Polygon-Offsetting-for-Geofencing/tree/main/example) that demonstrate the usage of the python script.
+Below are a few screenshots from the outputs of the python script:

+- In addition, this repository includes a MATLAB file ([`Polygon_ofsett_demo.m`](https://github.com/guilhermedemouraa/Polygon-Offsetting-for-Geofencing/blob/main/Polygon_offset_demo.m)) that demonstrates the usage of the MATLAB script.

 ## References
 [1] https://stackoverflow.com/questions/54033808/how-to-offset-polygon-edges